coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-3-3-how-do-i-get-an-a-plus-mozilla-observatory-jekyll-netlify.md

 description: "Learn how to get an A+ grade through Mozilla Observatory using Jekyll and Netlify."
 ---

-When I need to build a blog or static site, my go-to JAMstack with [Jekyll](https://jekyllrb.com/) and [Netlify](https://www.netlify.com/).
+When I need to build a blog or static site, my go-to is JAMstack with [Jekyll](https://jekyllrb.com/) and [Netlify](https://www.netlify.com/).

 I also try and build out secure websites.
 I used to think it really only mattered on sites that process personal or sensitive information.
 But then I listened to [episode 250 of the Shop Talk Show](https://shoptalkshow.com/episodes/250-web-security-april-king-alex-sexton/).
 April King and Alex Sexton talked about the different ways even static sites can get hijacked, serve up malicious content, and otherwise make the internet a bad place.